nscherf/rstan-101/README.md

 # rstan-101
-just some basic tests to see if RStan works as expected
+just some basic tests to see if RStan works as expected on Mac (M1)